Agent-Gurg/example_game/README.md

 For launching a project add project in the Unity Hub, launch.

-When i import this repository i forgot to delete my last test project with nzme "Example_game", so sorry...
+When i import this repository i forgot to delete my last test project with name "Example_game", so sorry...
 Just dont open it and dont use it)))